 - Section 12: Examples of Funded Grant Applications (one foundation grant, one government grant)

-Regarding content, of the 12 sections, three (1, 11, 12) do not include instructional content per se.
+Of the 12 course sections, three (1, 11, 12) do not include instructional content per se.
 The first section is Dr. Browning's welcome message, in the 11th section she provides a recap of the course, and in the 12th section she provides excerpts from two funded proposals.
 Sections 1, 11, and 12 together contain six of the 48 course lectures.
 At the listed course price of $49, the cost breaks down to a little over $1 per lecture.
 Although some of the lectures are light on content, the course is reasonably priced for the amount of information you receive.
 Additionally, Udemy frequently offers significant discounts so you may come across a deal to purchase the course for as little as $10-15.

 As an instructor, Dr. Browning is clear and engaging.
 Her video presentations are focused, do not contain "fluff" content, and she doesn't bore you by reading the content of slides to you.
 She's also encouraging, telling the viewers in each video to keep going, that you're doing great, etc. She comes across as confident in her topic and optimistic in your ability to master the world of U.S. government grants.

 The course listing says it is appropriate for "all levels," and to an extent this is true.
-Regardless of your experience level you may find some new tips, particularly around proposal formatting.
+Regardless of your experience level, you may find some new tips, particularly around proposal formatting.
 However, the course does seem targeted primarily toward those not only new to federal grants but also relatively new to grant writing in general.

-Much of the course consists of an introduction to the basics such as a review of Grants.gov, the official website where you'll find postings of U.S. government grant opportunities.
-Because of this focus on introductory concepts, if you've already responded to a few government opportunities you may find the course too basic for your needs.
+Much of the course consists of an introduction to the basics such as an overview of www.grants.gov, the official website where you'll find postings of U.S. government grant opportunities.
+Because of this focus on introductory concepts, if you've already responded to a few government opportunities, you may find the course too basic for your needs.
 In addition, although Dr. Browning does review a sample RFA and its major sections (and how they translate into the corresponding proposal pieces), she doesn't go into a great deal of depth, instead focusing on general strategies.
 Given that the course is only 90 minutes long, Dr. Browning does not have a lot of time to go into a lot of depth, but if you are seeking a course that covers in detail how to write a proposal, this course may not be for you.

 Who Is the Course for?

 Federal Grant Writing 101 would be a great course for anyone who has never written a federal grant proposal before and is unsure where to look for grants or what to expect.
 It would also be a good course for organizations new to federal funding seeking an orientation to the process.
-Related to organizations, the course received an update in 2014 to include recent changes to the Grants.gov registration process.
-This section will be particularly valuable to organizations going through the Grants.gov process for the first time.
+Related to organizations, the course received an update in 2014 to include recent changes to the grants.gov registration process.
+This section will be particularly valuable to organizations going through the grants.gov process for the first time.

 Even if you have experience preparing government grants, the course can be a good refresher and source of practical tips.
 For example, Dr. Browning has a way of formatting her proposals to maximize the amount of usable space that may be helpful to proposal writers of all levels.
 She also discusses how to develop a logic model and provides an example in the course handouts.